chappie404error/C-programs/README.md

 # C-programs
-list of C programs ,BE 2nd Sem
+List of C programs ,BE 2nd Sem